McAwesome123/fractalrhomb/README.md

 # ronb
- A discord bot that uses the API of https://fractalthorns.com/
+ A (soon to be) discord bot that uses the API of https://fractalthorns.com/

+# Required Packages
+- requests
+- discord.py
+- python-dotenv